riccardoscheda/AnomalousDiffusion/docs/fronts.md

  Parameters:
  -------------------------

- c: CDF of input image computed with the function cdf()
+ -c: CDF of input image computed with the function cdf()

- c_t: CDF of template image computed with the function cdf()
+ -c_t: CDF of template image computed with the function cdf()

- im: input image as 2D numpy ndarray
+ -im: input image as 2D numpy ndarray

  Returns the modified pixel values